 - What happens after a CARE report is submitted?

 - Who can submit a CARE Referral?

 - Is my concern large enough to warrant a CARE report?

 - How do I know if my CARE report was received?

 - How do I know if a student is on the CARE list?

 - Can CARE be utilized for graduate as well as undergraduate students?

 - Where can I submit a CARE report?

 No. CARE is the name associated with our student data management system.

 The CARE team is a small, confidential group of campus officials who meet weekly to discuss students of concern.
 Currently, this group comprises a representative from Residential Life, UR Public Safety, UCC, graduate relations, the College Center for Academic Support, and the Office of the Dean of Students.

 In instances when you would like to keep the fact that you submitted a CARE report confidential, please indicate this in the CARE report.
 It is important to note, however, that confidentiality cannot be kept at all times and students may realize that you submitted a report through indirect ways (such as details related to the incident or information only shared by the student with one person on campus).

 Students with significant academic and mental health concerns are most often reported via the CARE network.
 Reports are made regularly, with an increase in reports made at the mid-term and conclusion of the semester.
 More and more reports are being made that assist in our ability to recognize students heading toward crisis before an official crisis occurs.

 The SSN is a group of approximately 30 to 40 individuals representing many campus offices.
-The SSN meets bi-weekly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
+The SSN meets monthly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
 The SSN members review a list of students of concern once a week and report additional information to a CARE team member.
 The SSN epitomizes collaboration and education for the benefit of student success and operates under the highest of ethical standards.